 After the Mercantile building was demolished, the Goodyear Service Center opened in 1968 and served downtown for 48 years until it closed in 2016.

-Since then, Kilbourne Group decided to see what our creative neighbors could do with the space.
+For a number of years, Kilbourne Group decided to see what our creative neighbors would do with the space.
 A little unassuming garage came alive with craft beer tasting, a food truck park, the Red River Market, the Folkways Night Bazaar, local theater groups, painting classes, an art gallery, live music and so much more.
-It’s been a wonderful showcase for the talent in this community and our team is so grateful to everyone who partnered with us to make this a special space.
+It was a wonderful showcase for the talent in this community and our team is so grateful to everyone who partnered with us to make this a special space.

 For more information about the history of Fargo Mercantile Co., visit the NDSU Archives.